 This is a critical step in going paperless.
 Sort ALL of your current papers by category: bank statements, home reference, medical, insurance, investments.
-Once you have all of your categories in piles, go through each paper and decide if you’re going to: toss, shred, or scan.
-You can toss anything that doesn’t have sensitive information on it, like your social security number or bank account numbers.
-You should shred documents that contain sensitive information (if you don’t own a shredder, put all papers in a bankers box and take to your local office supply store for shredding).
-The documents you are going to scan will be handled after all other papers are processed, as these will be the part of your new digital filing system.
+Once you have all of your categories in piles, go through each paper and decide if you’re going to toss, shred, or scan.
+You can toss anything that doesn’t have sensitive information on it, like your social security number or bank account number.
+You should shred documents that contain sensitive information (if you don’t own a shredder, put all papers in a banker’s box and take them to your local office supply store for shredding).
+The documents you are going to scan will be handled after all other papers are processed, as these will be part of your new digital filing system.

 Now that you’ve chosen a cloud to host your digital files, take the list of categories you made, and start creating digital folders for each category.
 Here’s an example of how you can set the folders up:

 You can be as general or specific as you want.
 The goal is to find something that will work for you and your family.

 5. Scan & name your papers

 If you don’t already have a scanner, now is the time to invest in one!
 Having a scanner is an integral part of going digital.
 If you have very little existing paper and don’t want to buy a scanner, you can download an app that converts jpegs to PDFs.
 You just snap a photo of the document you want to “scan”, name it using your naming convention, and into the cloud it goes!
 Using an app sounds reasonable for one-page documents, but if you have multiple pages that you want to scan, a scanner might make more sense.
 (Some apps to check out: Evernote Scannable, Dropbox Business, Genius Scan Plus).

 Once your items are scanned, drop them into the folders you already created and use a consistent naming convention.

 “2019-08-21 Mount Sinai Hospital Bloodwork John Smith”